Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 If they find something, it’s fantastic because you don’t have to have a more invasive biopsy.
 But if they can’t find something, it’s not necessarily that the cancer isn’t there.

 Frequently, if you are just beginning to have disease progression or you have a type of cancer where you don’t have tons of it in your lungs, you might be a non-shedder.
-So that came back and there were a lot of inconclusive results at the beginning.
+That came back, and there were a lot of inconclusive results at the beginning.

 Describe the lung tissue biopsy